Logo

 Projects can raise capital through several formats, including:

-Fees vary by launchpad and offering type, and they can affect both project teams and investors.
-For projects, common costs include listing or onboarding charges, marketing packages, success-based fees, and requirements to allocate a portion of tokens for platform users, liquidity, or rewards.
-For investors, costs can include exchange trading and withdrawal fees on IEO platforms, network transaction fees on IDO platforms, and indirect costs tied to allocation systems that require holding or staking a platform asset.
-In practice, CEX-run launch venues like Binance Launchpad and KuCoin Spotlight typically bundle participation into an exchange account experience, while multi-chain IDO venues like Polkastarter expose participants to the fees and mechanics of the underlying networks they support.
+Fee structures vary by launchpad and offering type, and they can influence both projects and investors.
+For teams, costs may include listing or onboarding charges, marketing or success-based fees, and requirements to allocate tokens for platform users, liquidity, or rewards.
+For investors, costs may include exchange trading and withdrawal fees on IEO platforms and network transaction fees on IDO platforms.
+In some cases, participation is bundled into an exchange-account workflow on CEX-based venues, while multi-chain IDO venues expose users to the fees and mechanics of the networks involved.

 3. Marketing and Community Building